Masthead

 5. Click the add data button to add a data layer.
 Browse to your finals folder and add the Landsat.dat file by click on the file once to add the multispectral image (double clicking will allow you to select individual bands to load).

 6. You should now see the Landsat satellite image in your map view.
-Now add your shapefile showing the outline of either the Six River Complex or of Lake Shasta or Trinity Lake (or both).
+Now add your shapefile showing the outline of your desired feature (fire or lake).

 8. Update the symbology for the layers.
 Click once on the colored box for your perimeter outline in the Table of Contents to reveal the Symbology pane.
 The Symbology pane is how you can control the characteristics of map features.

-9. Switch to Properties on this pane if it is not already there.
-Turn off the fill for this layer by selecting No Color for the Fill Color.
+9. Switch to Properties on the Symbology pane if it is not already there.
+Turn off the color fill for this layer by selecting No Color for the Fill Color or set it to a color and change it to 70%+ transparency.
 Change the Outline Color and Width to make the boundary stand out against to satellite image.
 Click Apply to see your changes.
+Change the fill color to Sage Dust, and use the Color Properties to set it to about 70% transparency.

 10. Now we will prepare the final map layout.
 When you create a map for printing or digital publication, you work in the Layout View.
 From the Insert tab select > New Layout to add a layout to your project.
 Select Custom Paper size and set the paper size to 6 in x 6in and press OK.

-13. Click on the “Insert” tab at the top of the interface, and take a look at the cartographic elements that can be added (Legend, Scale Bar, North Arrow, TExt).
+14. Click on the “Insert” tab at the top of the interface, and take a look at the cartographic elements that can be added (Legend, Scale Bar, North Arrow, Text).

-15. Now we will insert text with the data source and map author.
+16. Now we will insert text with the data source and map author.
 Click on the “Insert” menu at the top of the interface and select "Insert Text".
 Double click on the text box to edit the text and change the font size and properties.
 To edit the font size and type click the "Change Symbol" button.
-For this map the data source is Landsat 8.
+Make sure to include data sources on the map.
 The text should be legible but doesn't need to be too large.
 This text is usually placed towards the bottom of the map.

 Lab Report (Upload to Canvas)